Texas removed a Confederacy plaque and is asking the public what to do with it

 The back and forth suggest the state is likely to receive some highly emotional and conflicting comments from the public on the plaque.

+"It’s a lie.
+Don’t relocate it.
+Melt it down.
+Like in Terminator," said Rep. Anchía on Twitter.

-While Republican Rep. Kyle Biederman, a Republican who represents parts of Central Texas, opposed the plaque's removal at all, as the Texas Tribune reported.
+While Republican Rep. Kyle Biederman, who represents parts of Central Texas, opposed the plaque's removal at all, as the Texas Tribune reported: "I just believe that taking down that plaque is the beginning of the rest of the monuments and the rest of history being erased from Texas.
+I don't believe that plaque is as inaccurate as everyone claims it is."

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.